support SUSE builds

 Make sure the tools will support SUSE builds.

-#2 Updated by Lynn Garren almost 4 years ago
+#2 Updated by Lynn Garren about 5 years ago

 ssibuildshims v0_09_00 and buildFW will now recognize SUSE and also use the ups platform command if it is available.
 I am rebuilding source code tarballs associated with art v1_17_03 with the new ssibuildshims.